How Is Narcolepsy Treated?

 Not all people who experience cataplexy will need drug treatment.
 When control of cataplexy is needed, certain antidepressants may be prescribed off label, including:3,4

-These drugs are thought to suppress the brain chemicals, or neurotransmitters, that encourage REM sleep and reduce cataplexy.3
+These drugs are thought to suppress the brain chemicals, or neurotransmitters, that encourage REM sleep, which may be how they can reduce cataplexy.3

 Other drugs to treat narcolepsy

-Xyrem (sodium oxybate) is also known as gamma hydroxybutyrate or GHB.
-It may be prescribed to treat both daytime sleepiness and cataplexy in people older than age 7.
-It may take several months for the dosage to be adjusted and for your body to start to feel better.5
+Xyrem® and Lumryz® (sodium oxybate) are also known as gamma hydroxybutyrate or GHB.
+These drugs may be prescribed to treat both daytime sleepiness and cataplexy.
+It may take several months for the dosage to be adjusted and your body to start feeling better.5

 Before beginning treatment for narcolepsy, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.